 Value Added Tax

-The Polish Value Added Tax Act together with its implementing acts regulate Value Added Tax.
+The Polish Value Added Tax Act together with its secondary legislation govern the tax on goods and services issues.

 The Act lays down the fiscal requirements concerning goods and services.

 Scope of Taxation

 The following are subject to VAT: chargeable delivery of goods and provision of services in Poland, export of goods, import of goods, intra-Community acquisition of goods for remuneration in Poland, and intra-Community delivery of goods.

 As a rule, the turnover, meaning the receivables from sales less the due tax, is the tax base.